Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/ces_components.md

 #### Updates (models)

 * `-Dcoordinator.models.endpoint` (optional) - the training node base URL.
 If not specified, the worker models are not updated;
 * `-Dcoordinator.models.schedule` (optional, default = "0 0 2 * * ?") - a cron expression, specifying when to check for updates.
-The default value checks for models every day at 2am.
+The default value checks for models every day at 2 AM.
 For the full syntax and explanation, see [Spring's CronSequenceGenerator documentation](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html).

 #### Annotation